Biographical criticism: Connections to other modes of criticism

 Biographical criticism shares in common with New Historicism an interest in the fact that all literary works are situated in specific historical and biographical contexts from which they are generated.
 Biographical Criticism, like New Historicism, rejects the concept that literary studies should be limited to the internal or formal characteristics of a literary work, and insists that it properly includes a knowledge of the contexts in which the work was created.
 Biographical criticism stands in ambiguous relationship to Romanticism.
 It has often been argued that it is a development from Romanticism, but it also stands in opposition to the Romantic tendency to view literature as manifesting a "universal" transcendence of the particular conditions of its genesis.

 Assessments of biographical criticism and literary biography

 In The Art of Literary Biography (1995), John Worthen writes:

 'The fact that we want an emergent sense of the inevitable development suggests the enormously soothing quality which biographies have come to have in our age.
 Not only do biographies suggest that things as difficult as human lives can – for all their obvious complexity – be summed up, known, comprehended: they reassure us that, while we are reading, a world will be created in which there are few or no unclear motives, muddled decisions, or (indeed) loose ends.'

+In "The Uses of Biography" (2016), George B. Hutchinson writes:

+'Despite the low prestige of biographical criticism, we all use biographies.
+We want to know where people are from, how old they are, and usually by whom they were raised.
+Virtually all criticism, including criticism by poststructuralist critics, has a crucial biographical component that helps frame interpretation.
+We routinely situate authors in space and time before any interpretation begins and read them in relation to other authors to whom they may have been responding.
+Moreover, biographical sleuthing turns up evidence sometimes of such import that it completely changes our notions of a text or of an author.
+Where, for example, did scholars situate Incidents in the Life of a Slave Girl before Jean Fagan Yellin proved that the author was black?'